MySQL PDO Database Class

 // Execute a SQL query with placeholders (better because it stops SQL Injection hacks)

-$sql = 'DELETE FROM test_table WHERE name = :name AND age = :age AND active = :active';
+$sql = 'DELETE FROM productlines WHERE name = :name AND description = :description';

 $success = $db->execute($sql, $values);